-- Children who don't want to change clothes in front of others or participate in physical activities; - Children who are having problems at school, for example, a sudden lack of concentration and learning or they appear to be tired and hungry; - Children who talk about being left home alone, with inappropriate carers or with strangers; - Children who reach developmental milestones, such as learning to speak or walk, late, with no medical reason; - Children who are regularly missing from school or education; - Children who are reluctant to go home after school; - Children with poor school attendance and punctuality, or who are consistently late being picked up; - Parents who are dismissive and non-responsive to practitioners' concerns; - Parents who collect their children from school when drunk, or under the influence of drugs; - Children who drink alcohol regularly from an early age; - Children who are concerned for younger siblings without explaining why; - Children who talk about running away; and - Children who shy away from being touched or flinch at sudden movements. - 2.4 Physical abuse: It is normal for children to have cuts and bruises on their bodies caused by accidents which happen whilst they are moving about and/or playing.
+- Children with clothes which are ill-fitting and/or dirty; - Children with consistently poor hygiene; - Children who make strong efforts to avoid specific family members or friends, without an obvious reason; - Children who don't want to change clothes in front of others or participate in physical activities; - Children who are having problems at school, for example, a sudden lack of concentration and learning or they appear to be tired and hungry; - Children who talk about being left home alone, with inappropriate carers or with strangers; - Children who reach developmental milestones, such as learning to speak or walk, late, with no medical reason; - Children who are regularly missing from school or education; - Children who are reluctant to go home after school; - Children with poor school attendance and punctuality, or who are consistently late being picked up; - Parents who are dismissive and non-responsive to practitioners' concerns; - Parents who collect their children from school when drunk, or under the influence of drugs; - Children who drink alcohol regularly from an early age; - Children who are concerned for younger siblings without explaining why; - Children who talk about running away; and - Children who shy away from being touched or flinch at sudden movements. - 2.4 Physical abuse: It is normal for children to have cuts and bruises on their bodies caused by accidents which happen whilst they are moving about and/or playing.
 These are marks that have an acceptable and reasonable explanation.
 Marks or injuries which do not have an acceptable explanation may indicate that a child has been abused.
 Be vigilant to possible abuse if a child is frequently described as ill by their parent but does not have any symptoms which are obvious to others.
 In addition, the parent will be unable to provide details of a medical diagnosis for the child's apparent condition.